 "After working with numerous actors to produce hundreds of self-tapes in the last few years, I've learned what works and what doesn't when it comes to submitting your best audition.
 Here are some tips I've compiled to help you put your best foot forward." --Kate, founder of Theatrik

 - If the casting director can't see you, then what is the point?
 Make sure there is ample light in the room where you are recording.
 This might mean you need to move extra lamps into the room and/or position yourself facing a window.
 Make sure all light sources are in front of you rather than behind, otherwise you will end up backlit.

 Sound is important.

 - As with the lighting, sound is equally important.
 Most cell phones will pick up your sound clearly as long as you are not sitting too far away from your device.
 You might find that using a lavalier microphone is helpful, but for standard at-home setups one is usually not necessary.

 Position yourself a couple of feet in front of your background.

 - Sitting/standing directly against a wall or backdrop causes a noticeable shadow.
 For a more professional look, allow at least a couple of feet between yourself and the background to avoid shadows.

 Be as off book as possible.

 - Casting directors' preferences vary when it comes to whether or not you should hold your sides.
 The safest bet?
 Be memorized.
-This is especially important for a self-tape when you can literally do as many takes as you want.
+This is especially important for a self-tape when you can do as many takes as you want.
 If a casting director watches an actor struggling for lines in a self-tape, they'll wonder why that person didn't just re-record.
 If you do not have enough time to memorize before your your submission is due, then hold the sides out of frame so you can refer to them if necessary.

 Keep it simple.